OsmAnd-Rendering/Motorcycle/README.md

 # Motorcycle
 off road motorcycle render style and routing for OsmAnd Android and iOS

-Style focused on off-road motorcycle use with the roads classified by "difficulty" linked to the type of machine and the details present in OpenStreetMap.
+Style focused on off-road motorcycle use with the track classified by "difficulty" linked to the type of machine and the details present in OpenStreetMap.

 Routing calculations for 3 types of motorcycle use, each of these routings calculates a route according to the information available in OpenStreetMap.